USimprints/algolia-couchdb/readme.md

     orchestrate-couchdb
     # Now listening to [database]

-Now the importer is running on `http://localhost:3000`.
+Now the importer is syncing changes from CouchDB to Orchestrate.io.

 ## Usage on Heroku